Spyware: Effects and behaviors

-A spyware rarely operates alone on a computer; an affected machine usually has multiple infections.
+A spyware program rarely operates alone on a computer; an affected machine usually has multiple infections.
 Users frequently notice unwanted behavior and degradation of system performance.
 A spyware infestation can create significant unwanted CPU activity, disk usage, and network traffic.
 Stability issues, such as applications freezing, failure to boot, and system-wide crashes are also common.
 Usually, this effect is intentional, but may be caused from the malware simply requiring large amounts of computing power, disk space, or network usage.
 Spyware, which interferes with networking software commonly causes difficulty connecting to the Internet.

 In some infections, the spyware is not even evident.
 Users assume in those situations that the performance issues relate to faulty hardware, Windows installation problems, or another malware infection.
 Some owners of badly infected systems resort to contacting technical support experts, or even buying a new computer because the existing system "has become too slow".
 Badly infected systems may require a clean reinstallation of all their software in order to return to full functionality.

 Moreover, some types of spyware disable software firewalls and antivirus software, and/or reduce browser security settings, which opens the system to further opportunistic infections.
 Some spyware disables or even removes competing spyware programs, on the grounds that more spyware-related annoyances increase the likelihood that users will take action to remove the programs.

 Keyloggers are sometimes part of malware packages downloaded onto computers without the owners' knowledge.
 Some keylogger software is freely available on the internet, while others are commercial or private applications.
 Most keyloggers allow not only keyboard keystrokes to be captured, they also are often capable of collecting screen captures from the computer.

 A typical Windows user has administrative privileges, mostly for convenience.
 Because of this, any program the user runs has unrestricted access to the system.
 As with other operating systems, Windows users are able to follow the principle of least privilege and use non-administrator accounts.
 Alternatively, they can reduce the privileges of specific vulnerable Internet-facing processes, such as Internet Explorer.

 Since Windows Vista is, by default, a computer administrator that runs everything under limited user privileges, when a program requires administrative privileges, a User Account Control pop-up will prompt the user to allow or deny the action.
 This improves on the design used by previous versions of Windows.

 Spyware is also known as tracking software.

 Remedies and prevention

 As the spyware threat has evolved, a number of techniques have emerged to counteract it.
 These include programs designed to remove or block spyware, as well as various user practices which reduce the chance of getting spyware on a system.

 Nonetheless, spyware remains a costly problem.
 When a large number of pieces of spyware have infected a Windows computer, the only remedy may involve backing up user data, and fully reinstalling the operating system.
-For instance, some spyware cannot be completely removed by Symantec, Microsoft, PC Tools.
+For instance, some spyware cannot be completely removed with tools from Symantec, Microsoft, PC Tools (company).